ScottyLabs/tartanhacks-landing-2026/README.md

-# tartanhacks-landing-2025
+# TartanHacks Landing Page 2026
-Landing Page for TartanHacks 2025
+Landing Page for TartanHacks for February 2026